apache/zeppelin/docs/usage/interpreter/interpreter_binding_mode.md

 <br/>

-**Isolated** mode runs separate interpreter process for each note. (in case of **per note**) So, each note have absolutely isolated session. (but still possible to shared objects via [ResourcePool](../../interpreter/spark.html#object-exchange))
+**Isolated** mode runs separate interpreter process for each note. (in case of **per note**) So, each note have absolutely isolated session. (but still possible to share objects via [ResourcePool](../../interpreter/spark.html#object-exchange))

 ## Which mode should I use?